 Creating an original logo is necessary to attract the attention of customers.
 It should be easy to remember and arouse interest, so it is important to know what mistakes in its creation can negatively affect its ranking.

-Logo design standards change every year, but the tendencies that make it possible to avoid mistakes in their design remain unchanged: clear lines, bright colors, simple shapes, etc. In order not to get into the list of top 40 bad logos, you should avoid complex designs.
+Logo design standards change every year, but the tendencies that make it possible to avoid mistakes in their design remain unchanged: clear lines, bright colors, simple shapes, etc. To avoid getting into the list of top 40 bad logos, you should avoid complex designs.

 Frequently Asked Questions